Set your retail store up for prolonged success by following these steps to ensure continual growth of contacts over time.

 Of course, it’s easier said than done to grow your list.
 And when it comes to retail, your main focus will always be to drive sales.
 But that’s the best part of texting.
 It has the potential to be a great tool for increasing sales.
-All you need to do is tackle that initial challenge of building your subscriber list.
+All you need to do is tackle that initial challenge of building your contact list.

-When it comes to getting more subscribers the more effort you put forth at the start the better off you’ll be down the line.
+When it comes to getting more contacts, the more effort you put forth at the start the better off you’ll be down the line.
 We encourage every new SimpleTexting customer to market their number and keyword more than they think they should if they want to start seeing results faster.